pkubit-g/connectors/README.md

 The second step is to upload the above uber JAR to the machine that runs Hive.
 Next, make the JAR accessible to Hive.
 There are several ways to do this, listed below.
 To verify that the JAR was properly added, run `LIST JARS;` in the Hive CLI.

 - in the Hive CLI, run `ADD JAR <path-to-jar>;`
-- move the uber JAR to the folder already pointed to by the `HIVE_AUX_JARS_PATH` environmental variable.
-(Its location is `/usr/lib/hive-hcatalog/share/hcatalog` in an EMR cluster)
+- add the uber JAR to a folder already pointed to by the `HIVE_AUX_JARS_PATH` environmental variable
-- modify the same `/etc/hive/conf/hive-site.xml` file as above, and add the following.
+- modify the same `hive-site.xml` file as above, and add the following.
 (Note that this has to be done before you start the Hive CLI)
 ```xml
 <property>
   <name>hive.aux.jars.path</name>